lijomannanal/my-app/README.md

 <br>

 <br>
-App configuration can be modified using .env file  at  the root folder
+App configuration can be modified using .env file  at  the root folder.
+Upon password prompt enter 'password' as the password

 <br>